Beginner's Guide to Mount Rinjani Lombok - Best Volcano to Climb in Indonesia

 Best of all, it is very affordable and you can even buy it when you’re already traveling.

-Have you climbed Mount Rinjani?
-What did you think about it?
+Have you climbed any mountain in Indonesia?
 Share your experience in the comments section below.